Austral storm petrel: Taxonomy

-Cytochrome b DNA sequence analysis suggests that the family was paraphyletic and more accurately treated as distinct families.
-The same study found that the austral storm petrels are basal within the Procellariiformes.
-The first split was the subfamily Oceanitidae, with the Hydrobatidae splitting from the rest of the order at a later date.
-Few fossil species have been found, with the earliest being from the Upper Miocene.

-Morphology and flight
+Morphology

 Austral storm petrels are the smallest of all the seabirds, ranging in size from 15–26 cm in length.
-Two body shapes occur in the family; the austral storm petrels have short wings, square tails, elongated skulls, and long legs.
+They have short wings, square tails, elongated skulls, and long legs.
 The legs of all storm petrels are proportionally longer than those of other Procellariiformes, but they are very weak and unable to support the bird's weight for more than a few steps.

-The plumage of the Oceanitidae is dark with white underparts (with the exception of Wilson's storm petrel) Onley and Scofield (2007) state that much published information is incorrect, and that photographs in the major seabird books and websites are frequently incorrectly ascribed as to species.
+The plumage of the Oceanitidae is dark with white underparts (with the exception of Wilson's storm petrel) Onley and Scofield (2007) state that much published information is incorrect, and that photographs in the major seabird reference books and websites are frequently incorrectly ascribed as to species, being misidentified.
 They also consider that several national bird lists include species which have been incorrectly identified or have been accepted on inadequate evidence.